-At Berry Law, we help Veterans appeal unfavorable VA decisions to get all the disability benefits they deserve.
-In 2020 alone, we helped Veterans recover over $60 million in retroactive disability benefits from the VA.
-Featuring attorneys from the Army, Navy, Air Force, and Marine Corps, we understand how difficult the VA appeals process can be and have experience helping fellow Veterans get the benefits they earned.
-We’ve handled every type of VA appeal and can provide you the legal firepower you need.
-Contact Berry Law today for a free case evaluation.
+At Voice4Vets, we help Veterans appeal unfavorable VA decisions to get all the disability benefits they deserve.
+In 2020 alone, we helped Veterans recover over $20 million in retroactive disability benefits from the VA.
+Featuring claim agent and assistance from the Army, we understand how difficult the VA appeals process can be and have experience helping fellow Veterans get the benefits they earned.
+We’ve handled every type of VA appeal and can help you the firepower you need.
+Contact Voice4vets today for a free case evaluation.

 Keep reading to learn more about the possible appeal lanes Veterans have when appealing their VA claim(s).